Welcome to Golden Valley Practice

 Advanced Nurse Practitioner

-Our Advanced Nurse Practioner (Jenny) will be triaging all requests for urgent/on the day appointment requests.
+Our Advanced Nurse Practioner (Sarah) will be triaging all requests for urgent/on the day appointment requests.
 When you call the receptionist will ask for a brief description of the problem.
 This will enable us to direct you to the most appropriate care.
 If you do not wish to give this, we will respect your decision.
-Jenny will then call you back to discuss and arrange an appointment where necessary.
+Sarah will then call you back to discuss and arrange an appointment where necessary.

 St Michael's Hospice Mobile Information Point - suspended until further notice